LavanyaG1805/Zeotap_DataScience_Intern/Task-1/Readme.txt

+# Task 2: Lookalike Model

 This project implements a Lookalike Model that identifies and recommends the top 3 most similar customers based on their profile and transaction history.
 The recommendations are generated using a combination of customer demographics, transaction behavior, and product category preferences.

-# Features #
+## Features

-##Feature Engineering:##
+### Feature Engineering:
-*Customer profiles (Region) with one-hot encoding.
+- Customer profiles (`Region`) with one-hot encoding.
-* Transaction behavior (total spend, average spend, transaction count, items purchased).
+- Transaction behavior (total spend, average spend, transaction count, items purchased).
-* Product category preferences (percentage spend per category).
+- Product category preferences (percentage spend per category).

-##Similarity Calculation:##
+### Similarity Calculation:
-*Features are standardized using StandardScaler.
+- Features are standardized using `StandardScaler`.
-*Pairwise cosine similarity is calculated to identify similar customers.
+- Pairwise cosine similarity is calculated to identify similar customers.

-##Output:##
+### Output:
-*A CSV file with top 3 similar customers for the first 20 customers.
+- A CSV file with top 3 similar customers for the first 20 customers.
-*Each record includes the customer_id and a list of recommendations with similarity scores.
+- Each record includes the `customer_id` and a list of recommendations with similarity scores.